Emergency Dental Treatment - Leeds & Bradford Areas

 Thank you for your cooperation until our services can return to some normality.

 For Toothaches and other Dental Emergencies, it has been getting progressively more difficult to get prompt (let alone immediate) treatment for Dental Emergencies in England particularly as NHS Dental services are struggling to meet ordinary demand, thus more people are waiting to see an NHS Dentist and as they languish on hidden waiting lists, naturally their mouths get in a worse state and so Toothache, Gum Diseases, Infections and other Dental Emergencies are more common and more teeth extractions likely as everything deteriorates to even worse unhealthy levels overall.
 Pain is a late sign of trouble, not an early sign, so one can see how problems get left neglected until the hurt - one cannot ignore it then!

 Unfortunately the NHS Direct system does not regard Toothache (no matter how bad) as a Dental Emergency any more - I am being serious - here is an exert from the NHS Direct website in September 2012:

-It hasn't got much better in 2017 and indeed Dr.Kilcoyne has been on national TV to expose the problems, but typically those centrally with all the power are still stuck in denial about out limited and limiting dental systems, so you have to plan ahead for yourselves, find a Dentist you are happy with and stick to them like glue, as continual care and prevention are KEY to lowing problems and increasing dental health, which also can affect general health too!
+It hasn't got much better even in 2020 before this pandemic now.
+Indeed Dr.Kilcoyne has been on national TV to expose the problems, but typically those centrally with all the power are still stuck in denial about out limited and limiting dental systems, so you have to plan ahead for yourselves, find a Dentist you are happy with and stick to them like glue, as continual care and prevention are KEY to lowing problems and increasing dental health, which also can affect general health too!

 ITV Good Morning Britain, Dr.Kilcoyne exposing problems with Piers Morgan and Suzanna Reid, Nationally!